Recognition of same-sex unions in Armenia: Constitutional amendment

-Many politicians have stated that the constitutional wording bans same-sex marriage.
-On the other hand, members of the Venice Commission, when analyzing the draft constitution, said that the wording "should not be interpreted as a legal obstacle to the recognition of same-sex marriages".
-Argam Stepanyan, the head of the Civil Status Acts Registration Agency, a division of the Ministry of Justice, later said in an interview that there is no constitutional prohibition on same-sex marriage in Armenia.
-Several politicians and human rights activists have said that the wording "notes" the right of a man and a woman to marry, but does not explicitly state that marriage is a between a man and a woman.

 Recognition of marriages performed abroad

 On 3 July 2017, the Ministry of Justice reportedly stated that all marriages performed abroad are valid in Armenia, including marriages between people of the same sex.
 According to the Family Code, marriages between Armenian citizens and those between Armenian citizens and foreigners or stateless persons, which have been registered outside Armenia, are valid inside the country after consular legalization.
 The code makes no reference to the sexes of the married spouses and stipulates that marriages registered in another country, which are in line with that particular state's legislation, are valid in Armenia as long as they are also compliant with the Armenian public order.
-As of 2023, the Statistical Committee of Armenia has not documented a single case of recognition of a foreign same-sex marriage.
+As of 2025, the Statistical Committee of Armenia has not documented a single case of recognition of a foreign same-sex marriage.
 It is not known if recognition would give such couples all the rights of marriage under domestic law.

+Religious performance

+The Armenian Apostolic Church, the national church, is vociferously opposed to homosexuality and same-sex marriage.
+In 2006, a same-sex couple celebrated an informal wedding ceremony at the Etchmiadzin Cathedral in Vagharshapat.
+An article published about this improvised marriage in the "168 Zham" (168 Hours) newspaper provoked a scandal and indignation of local conservative media outlets, politicians and religious officials.